MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpair_template.md

 # Windows.Networking.XboxLive.XboxLiveEndpointPair.Template

 ## -description

+Gets the **XboxLiveEndpointPairTemplate** used to instantiate this endpoint pair.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The **XboxLiveEndpointPairTemplate** used to instantiate this endpoint pair.

 ## -remarks